wp-plugins/resume-submissions-job-postings/readme.txt

 == Changelog ==
 = 1.9.7 =
 * Added icons to each admin page
-* Corrected a few _e() function bugs where the text was no showing in the correct place
+* Corrected a few _e() function bugs where the text was not showing in the correct place
 * Moved the print icon below the submission form on the admin side
 * Attached a stylesheet
 * Moved the widget code to includes/widget.php